 The area is traversed by the historic Mastic Trail, which is a wilderness path meandering through a variety of natural habitats.
 Some of Cayman’s rarest trees can be seen here including mahogany, ironwood and West Indian cedar as well as wild orchids and medicinal plants.
 Geological features such as sink holes, jagged limestone bedrock and splits can also be seen along the trail.

 Booking and prepayment required.
 Minimum of six participants required.
-Adults CI$52 and CI$30 for children 12 to five years old.
+Adults CI$52 and CI$30 for children.
 The trail is open 365 days per year and self-guided tours can be accessed free of charge.
+If you opt for the self-guided tour, we suggest purchasing the 'Mastic Trail Adventure Guide' for CI$4, available from the National Trust office at Dart Park.